tpkreddy/Naresh_tech_batch_21_kotlin/MarkdownSyntax.md

 # Highlight the keywords in a paragraph

-All kotlin classes are `final` by default.   you need to make the classes `open` before inheriting them.
+All kotlin classes are `final` by default. </br>you need to make the classes `open` before inheriting them.

 # Codify the code that you want to present
 ```Kotlin